What Are the Training Requirements for a Carpenter Job?

 Job Outlook and Salary Information

-Very fast employment growth is expected for carpenters over the 2014-2024 decade, according to the BLS.
-Population growth is a major factor for this estimated 6% growth, which is expected to create 64,000 new jobs over the period.
+Little to no change in growth is expected for carpenters over the 2019-2029 decade, according to the BLS.
+Population growth is a major factor for this estimation.
 Growth can vary by region, though, with more jobs available in areas with high population growth.
-For example, the BLS reported that California, New York, Florida, Texas, and Pennsylvania had the highest carpenter employment levels in May 2014.
+For example, the BLS reported that California, Florida, New York, Texas, and Pennsylvania had the highest carpenter employment levels in May 2020.